Nachtigall Battalion: Formation and training

-Prior to Operation Barbarossa, the Stepan Bandera's Organization of Ukrainian Nationalists (OUN) sought contact with Nazi Germany and in fact received its training there in order to use this as an opportunity to restore independence of Ukraine.
+Prior to Operation Barbarossa, Stepan Bandera's Organization of Ukrainian Nationalists (OUN) sought contact with Nazi Germany and in fact received its training there in order to use this as an opportunity to restore independence of Ukraine.

 According to the National Academy of Sciences of Ukraine and other sources, OUN-B leader Stepan Bandera held meetings with the heads of Germany's intelligence, regarding the formation of the Nachtigall and Roland Battalions.
 February 25, 1941, Wilhelm Canaris, head of the Abwehr, sanctioned the creation of the "Ukrainian Legion" under German command.
 The unit would have had 800 persons.
 Roman Shukhevych became a commander of the Legion from the OUN-B side.
 OUN expected that the unit would become the core of the future Ukrainian army.
 In the spring the OUN received 2.5 million marks for subversive activities against the USSR.
 In the spring of 1941 the Legion was reorganized into two units.
 One of the units became known as Nachtigall Battalion, a second became the Roland Battalion.

 Training for Nachtigall took place in Neuhammer near Schlessig.
 On the Ukrainian side, the commander was Roman Shukhevych and on the German, Theodor Oberländer.
 (Oberländer was later to become Federal Minister for Displaced Persons, Refugees and War Victims in the Federal Republic of Germany.)
 Ex-Brandenburger Oberleutnant Dr. Hans-Albrecht Herzner (de) was placed in military command of the Battalion.

 The Nachtigall unit was outfitted in the standard Wehrmacht uniforms.
 Before entering Lviv, they placed blue and yellow ribbons on their shoulders.